garrista11/Input-Output-Project/README.md

 # Input-Output-Project

-Contains a script for converting input and output to and from strings and integers written in MASM
+Contains a script for converting input and output to and from strings and integers written in MASM.
+The purpose of this script is to take 10 numeric strings entered by the user, convert each of them into a 32-bit integer in order to perform various arithemtic operations, and then convert the integers back into strings so that they can be displayed.
+The information calculated by the script is the average and sum of the 10 entered numbers.
+The script will output an error message if the user enters a string that contains a non-numeric character, or if the number entered is too large to fit into a 32-bit register, and re-prompt them to enter another string.
+Only after the user successfully enteres 10 numeric strings will the script calculate the sum and average.